BestEnemies/AIiLight/Make-your-own-AiLight-Jig.md

-You are up for making your own AiLight Jig?
+Are you up for making your own AiLight Jig?
 If you have 'making' skills and access to tools and materials, then follow the instructions below.
-For sure, checkout your local maker space for the required equipment and support of others!
+Don't forget to check out your local maker space if you need support of others!

 ***